ho600-ltd/django-crontab-monitor/docs/index.rst

 .. code-block:: python

+    Python 3.7.5 (default, Dec  8 2019, 11:41:26)
+    Type 'copyright', 'credits' or 'license' for more information IPython 7.13.0 -- An enhanced Interactive Python.
+Type '?' for help.

     In [1]: from crontab_monitor.models import *
     In [2]: insp = Inspection.objects.get(name='check_outside_web',
        ...:                               note='An example for showing a well cron function')